 If you are considering getting an assessment for your child, you have likely noticed signs of a reading problem, trouble learning, or poor school performance.
 Once a parent, other family members, or the child’s teachers notice these signs, it’s a good idea to investigate.

 There are two methods for determining the nature and extent of a learning difficulty: screening and assessment.

 Screening is a method for identifying children who are at risk.
 This usually takes the form of a brief test.
-Results are useful, but not conclusive.
-These tests are by their nature not specific enough to justify a diagnosis.
+The results are useful but inconclusive.
+These tests are, by their nature, not specific enough to justify a diagnosis.